There are some things you truly have to see to believe. The opening day of trout season at Missouri’s trout parks is among them.

 Like many areas around Missouri, Trout Day provides benefits for Cassville’s economy.
 Area retail shops and restaurants are open and welcoming to the influx of visitors, while lodging establishments fill up – many with guests booking multi-night stays.

 While the state’s trout parks are teeming with anglers on opening day, many hot spots for trout fishing are not so crowded, thank to their wide-open spaces.

 Among those hot spots is Lake Taneycomo

-, one of Missouri’s top trout-fishing destinations.
+, one of the Midwest’s top trout-fishing destinations.
 The lake is stocked with nearly 750,000 rainbows and browns annually; the water temperature averages 58 degrees year-round.

 Brett Rader, who operates Chartered Waters Trout Shop and Guide Service